data-preservation-programs/singularity/docs/cli-reference/datasource/add/smb.md

       Set to 0 to keep connections indefinitely.

+   --smb-hide-special-share
+      Hide special shares (e.g. print$) which users aren't supposed to access.

+   --smb-case-insensitive
+      Whether the server is configured to be case-insensitive.

+      Always true on Windows shares.

+   --smb-host
+      SMB server hostname to connect to.

+      E.g. "example.com".

+   --smb-pass
+      SMB password.

+   --smb-domain
+      Domain name for NTLM authentication.

    --smb-encoding
       The encoding for the backend.

       See the [encoding section in the overview](/overview/#encoding) for more info.

+   --smb-user
+      SMB username.

 OPTIONS: